ibm-cloud-docs/direct-link/order-cloud-exchange.md

    * For connections with **Provisioned**, **UP**, or **DOWN** status, you can **Delete** the connection by clicking the overflow in **ACTIONS** column next to the connection.
    * For connections with **Create Failed** status, you can **Cancel** the connection by clicking the **ACTIONS** column next to the connection.

-## Ordering Direct Link Exchange Classic when there is no VRF present
+## Ordering Direct Link Exchange on Classic when there is no VRF present
 {: #how-to-order-exchange-when-there-is-no-vrf-present}

 For the accounts with no Virtual Routing and Forwarding (VRF) present, the **Select VRF** field is not displayed in the order form.
 In this situation, an IBM Support case is generated after you place your order.
 The case number and details are shown in the IBM Cloud console after you place the order.